The excluded minors for embeddability into a compact surface: A star-comb lemma for 2-connected graphs

 To prove our claim, note that there are infinitely many such branches $B_e$ with $e$ incident with $c$, and these branches are pairwise disjoint.
 Since there are only finitely many vertices below $c$ in $T$, we can find an infinite subset of those branches with $U$-ears (starting at $c$ and) ending at the same vertex $c'$.
 The union of those $U$-ears is the desired $U$-double-star.

 \comment{

 }

 This completes the case where $Z$ is a $U$-star, and we now proceed to the case where $Z$ is a $U$-comb.
-We further distinguish two cases according to whether the spine $R$ of $Z$ is dominated in \g or not.
+We further distinguish two cases according to whether the spine $R$ of $Z$ is \defi{dominated} in \g or not.
+Here, we say that $R$ is dominated, if there is a vertex $d$ sending infinitely many independent paths to $R$.